bartkessels/Backing/readme.md

 After these commands completed you'll get two files in the `bin/Release` folder, one for running the tests and one for executing Backing itself.

-Use `bin/Release/backing_tests.exe` to run the tests
+Use `open bin/Release/backing_tests.exe` to run the tests

-Use `bin/Release/backing.exe` to execute the application
+Use `open bin/Release/backing.exe` to execute the application

 ## 6. Packaging